PineappleSw/Raspberry_APDS9960/README.md

 # Raspberry_APDS9960
 This is my final University project

-This project is engineering, contains many elements of electronics. its essence is to make the electric motors work from gestures.
+<br>This project is engineering, contains many elements of electronics.
+its essence is to make the electric motors work from gestures.
 The gesture control system is:
 Raspberry Pi 3,